Kylie Jenner Raises Half A Million Dollars For Charity Through Lip Kit Sales

 And while Kylie could arguably donate money without the help of lip kit sales, she’s raising awareness through her company— something her fans have taken notice of.

-“Such a beautiful thing@kyliejenner is doing”
+“Such a beautiful thing @kyliejenner is doing”

 [Featured Image by Frazer Harrison/Getty Images]